Skip to content

 Three notes on reading that table honestly.

-First, ChatGPT is the only rival that competes with Claude across every column of knowledge work — the tightest matchup of them all is the raw model face-off, Claude versus OpenAI's GPT-5.
+First, ChatGPT is the only rival in this Claude comparison that competes with Claude across every column of knowledge work — the tightest matchup of them all is the raw model face-off, Claude versus OpenAI's GPT-5.
 The others are specialists, which makes them easy to slot in beside Claude rather than instead of it — we run Perplexity next to Claude ourselves, not as a replacement.

 Second, GitHub Copilot competes with Claude Code, not with Claude the assistant.
 That distinction confuses more buyers than anything else in this market, so it gets its own section below.